triton-inference-server/fil_backend/README.md

 This backend also provides the support to enable Shapley values for forest models.
 Shapley values provide an estimate of feature contribution and importance to explain inference.
-To enable Shaple value outputs, please see the section on Configuration for instructions.
+To enable Shapley value outputs, please see the section on [Configuration](#configuration) for instructions.

 ## Getting Started